When to Call Your Physician:

 - Decreased fetal movement.

-- Headaches (unusually severe or won’t resolve with Tylenol), especially if accompanied by vision changes, extreme swelling (to face, hands and/or lower extremities).
+- Headaches (unusually severe or won’t resolve with Tylenol), especially if accompanied by vision changes and/or extreme swelling (to face, hands and/or lower extremities).

-- Any urinary problems, burning, increased frequency and feels as though you aren’t emptying your bladder, blood in your urine.
+- Urinary problems that are causing burning and pain, significant increase in frequency and feels as though you aren’t emptying your bladder, blood in your urine.

 - If you sustain any falls.